What Does FEXI Measure in Neurons?: Speculations

 \subsection{Membrane permeability}

 Focusing on geometric exchange, we treated the cell membrane impermeable.
-Direct measurement of membrane permeability are scarce.
-To get an idea about the actual values, erythrocytes, which belong to the most permeable cells, have a membrane with $\kappa = 0.06\mbox{ --- }0.07\units{\mu m /ms}$ at the body temperature \cite{Benga88,Benga90}.
+Direct measurements of membrane permeability are scarce.
+To get an idea about the actual values, erythrocytes, which supposed to be the most permeable cells, have a membrane with $\kappa = 0.06\mbox{ --- }0.07\units{\mu m /ms}$ at the body temperature \cite{Benga88,Benga90}.
 Neural cells were subjected to the osmotic challenge in a few studies.
 The results are controversial, from undetectable \cite{Andrew2006} to the value $\kappa = 0.047{\,\rm \mu m/ms}$ \cite{Boss2013}.

 We focus now on experimental data for the preexchange lifetime in neural cells, which is straightforward to interpret.
 We denote it with $\tau_{io}$, (the index implies the transition ``inside $\to$ outside'').
 The main idea of the measurement is to suppress the signal from extracellular space and monitor the decrease in the intracellular signal.
 The suppression can be imposed by doping the extracellular space with a paramagnetic contrast agent \cite{Quirk2003,Bai2018}.
 This method can be questioned due to possible interplay of the observed inversion recovery with the contrast agent-induced magnetic field inside the cells.
 This issue was absent for viable neural cell grown on glass microbeads for which the magnetization in extracellular space was removed with mechanical flow of perfusate \cite{Yang2018}.
 The results of three studies were $\tau_{io}=550\units{ms}$ in the rat brain \cite{Quirk2003}, $r_{io} = 2.0\pm 1.7\units{s^{-1}}$ for the rat brain cortical cultures \cite{Bai2018} and $\tau_{io}=750\pm 50\units{ms}$ for neurons and $\tau_{io}=570\pm 30\units{ms}$ for astrocytes \cite{Yang2018}.
-With a reasonable agreement between each other, these values are more than an order of magnitude larger that those obtained with diffusion MRI \cite{Chan2024_preprint}.
+With a reasonable agreement between each other, these values are more than an order of magnitude larger than the minimum exchange times obtained with diffusion MRI \cite{Li2023,Chan2025}.

-To analyze the mismatch between the two approaches, we first need to realize the difference between the exchange time and preexchange lifetimes.
-Both notions rely on the standard exchange model between well-mixed compartments with $M_i$ and $M_o$ being the amount of water in the slow and fast compartment, respectively \cite{Zimmerman57},
+For further analysis, we need to realize the difference between the exchange time and preexchange lifetimes.
+Both notions rely on the standard exchange model between well-mixed compartments with $M_i$ and $M_o$ being the amount of water in the intra- and extracellular compartment, respectively \cite{Zimmerman57},

 Since the equilibrium occurs for equal concentrations, the transition rates obey the condition $v_i r_{io} = v_o r_{oi}$, where $v_i$ and $v_o$ are the volume fractions of two compartments.